OUR TEAM

 Mang oversees the programs and services, makes and executes plans, travels to speak at churches and visit donors, advocates, and interprets for refugees.
 In addition, Mang serves as one of the pastors of the Bethel Center Baptist Church.
 The lives that are transformed and the new hope people find because of the Bethel ministry excites him the most.

-Mang’s top three goals are to bring financial stability, to have a new multipurpose hall, and to fulfill Bethel's mission of offer HOPE by making Bethel as a place of love, acceptance and renewal for all ages.
+Mang’s top three goals are to bring financial stability, to have a new multipurpose hall, and to fulfill Bethel's mission of offering HOPE by making Bethel a place of love, acceptance and renewal for all ages.

 He is confident that by the grace of God and with the support of the churches, the community, and God’s people, Bethel will continue to serve as the hands and feet of Jesus Christ in our community.